MP Estate Planning UK

 Key Takeaways

-• Trustees usually must report and pay tax within six months of a chargeable event.
+• Trustees must report and pay tax within six months of a chargeable event using the IHT100 suite of forms.

 What an IHT trust is and how it can protect family wealth